When product management theory meets cold reality

 Reality check

 For many PMs in the real world, the idea of having a say in the way software is delivered is laughable.
-Even in 2023, product practitioners are asked to gather requirements, put them in a nice big document, and pass them over to a development team to design the solution.
+Even today, product practitioners are asked to gather requirements, put them in a nice big document, and pass them over to a development team to design the solution.
 These development teams want large projects to keep their heads down for a good while, and they crave certainty, hence the term “requirements”.
 The PM will probably be invited to test it before it’s released to production some months later, but the time that lapses in between is shrouded in mystery as far as the PM and wider business are concerned.

 This situation is exacerbated if using a third-party service integrator, as the nature of the relationship tends towards a “throw it over the wall” mentality, because the supplier will be paid for outputs (software) rather than outcomes (software that helps achieve a goal).